-You know, I don’t believe people learn something new in polyamorous relationships that they don’t learn in other forms of romantic relationships.
+You know, I don’t believe people learn something new in polyamorous relationships that they couldn’t, or shouldn’t, learn in other forms of romantic relationships.

-I think people learn things in the polyamorous community that they don’t learn from any relationship at all.
+I think people learn things in the polyamorous community, because they can’t avoid it any longer.

 Like this common story.

 Joe returns home after a long time away.
 His schedule has been busy, far busier than his wife’s.
 Yet, when she picks him up, it’s only to inform him that she has a date planned with her new boyfriend and she’s dropping him off at home.
 Joe is upset and thinking maybe they should just go back to a monogamous life.

 Poly couple new to poly; one of the original couple wants time with their -first- partner; partner ends up spending that time with new partner.
 Yeah, I’ve heard this before.

 Your average person in the poly community has heard “Communicate.
 Tell your partner your needs.”
 But has everyone?

 Something tells me Joe hasn’t.
 And I feel bad for him.
 Joe is none too pleased at realizing he cannot spend intimate time with his wife.
 That she has chosen to wait until he is available to schedule time with this other guy.
 Despite having ample opportunity to see the new guy while Joe was busy and she was not.
 And I can’t blame him at all for those feelings.
 But I also can’t help feel like this was preventable.